artisan-roaster-scope/artisan/_devices/phidgets.md

 * `p` : the HUB port to be addressed (integer)
 * `v` : value (integer)
 * `t` : time in milliseconds (integer)
-* `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `outhub(0,8,560282)` or `outhub(0,8,560282:2)`.
-Using a command actions, like in `outhub(0,8)`, without specifying a hub serial number will attach to the first unattached module with the lowest serial number instead.
+* `sn` : optional hub serial number like in `outhub(0,8,560282)`.
+Using a command actions, like in `outhub(0,8)`, without specifying a hub serial number will attach to the first unattached hub with the lowest serial number instead.

 ### 4.4 PWM Output